 The pdf Anonymous Complaint Form (106 KB) can be mailed, emailed, or faxed to Orange County REALTORS®.
 To help you complete the form, you may review the pdf Code of Ethics (419 KB) or the MLS Rules and Regulations.

 In addition to the form, you must provide copies of DOCUMENTARY evidence of the alleged violation with all relevant documentation, such as: REALTOR® advertisements, business cards, flyers, or newspaper clippings.

-The Grievance Committee may do a limited amount of research, if needed, to verify the complaint.
+The Ethics/MLS Review Committee may do a limited amount of research, if needed, to verify the complaint.

 If a violation is determined, a letter is sent to the agent and responsible broker.
 The letter requires a written response, correction of the violation, and action taken to prevent future occurrences.
 The Subcommittee may also decide to send the matter to Professional Standards for a disciplinary hearing.

 - Example #1 of an effective anonymous complaint:

 Higher sales price is reported in the MLS than the actual sales price.
 Data submitted might include a copy of the MLS printout showing the inflated sales price, plus a copy of the recorded grant deed showing the actual sales price.